What To Do When Your Range Hood Isn’t Working

 Follow these DIY troubleshooting steps to resolve lighting problems with your range hood:

 These DIY troubleshooting steps will help you resolve problems in most types of range hoods installed over the range or cooktop.
-If the DIY troubleshooting steps don’t help you fix the problem, have a Sears Tech fix the problem.
+But if these steps don’t help you fix the problem, schedule an appointment with a Sears range hood expert to repair it.

 While the Sears Technician is in your home, consider having the tech perform preventative maintenance on your other appliances.
 Sears Techs can perform annual preventive maintenance on these common kitchen and laundry appliances: